Home Nursing Home Abuse

 • Social consequences: Seniors who are victimized by abuse can become isolated due to the trauma they experience, withdrawing from activities they used to enjoy.
 This can have a negative effect on their overall demeanor and quality of life.

 • Need for increased medical care: The physical damage that occurs as a result of elder abuse can lead to lifelong conditions or injuries.
-This can lead to higher medical bills and the need for more services, which were unnecessary before.
+This can lead to higher medical bills and the need for more services that were unnecessary before.

 These are just a few of the consequences that may occur when a senior is treated in an abusive manner.